 Dungeon Garbage: this is a pile of dirt, droppings, rotted lumber, bones, scraps etc., left by the dungeon inhabitants.
-Roll 1d4-1 to determine how many rolls are made on the garbage contents chart below.
+Roll 1d6, on a "6" there is a rot worm, poisonous centipede, spider or snake hidden in the garbage, on a "5" roll a save or become infected with a disease.